hands on calculator

 Is the school insolvent?

-To deliver a good surplus, most schools need to be operating at or near to full occupancy.
+To deliver a good surplus, most schools need to be operating at or near full occupancy.
 Reductions to student numbers can result in losses as the costs can be difficult to scale down quickly and need to be covered.
-If unexpected losses are reported, it is paramount that Governors regularly review management accounting information and forecasts for the coming term and the next school year, and take action quickly to reverse the position where possible.
+If unexpected losses are reported, it is paramount that Governors regularly review management accounting information and forecasts for the coming term and the next school year, taking action quickly to reverse their position where possible.

-When a school is facing insolvency, a number of additional costs or asset write downs may arise that may not be shown on a balance sheet or in a cashflow forecast.
+When a school is facing insolvency, a number of additional costs or asset write-downs can arise that may not be shown on a balance sheet or in a cashflow forecast.

 Those costs can be significant and create a much higher deficit for the school than may be shown in management accounts.
 It is important that the financial information used for decision-making is as accurate as possible.
 Some items that may be overlooked include: